 Proposal Development Specialist

 Proposal development, faculty research development programs, grantsmanship training and outreach.

 Program coordination, office management, and general research development inquiries.

-Please note: All proposals for sponsored projects must be submitted through the Office of Grants and Contracts Administration (OGCA).
-See OGCA staff contacts by program area.
+Please note: All proposals for sponsored projects must be submitted through the Office of Post Award Management (OPAM).
+See OPAM staff contacts by program area.